 Located in Beverly, Northshore Academy Upper School (NSAU) serves students in grades 7-12 who struggle with a variety of social, emotional, and psychological challenges.
 Students may also have learning disabilities, be diagnosed with Autism Spectrum disorders or be dealing with several of these challenges simultaneously.
-NSAU served 135 students from 40 districts during the 2022-2023 school year.
-15 students participated in work opportunities to learn job skills within the school and three students participated in dual enrollment classes through North Shore Community College.
-16 students graduated.
-Two of these students went on to college, five entered the workforce, three entered a trade school, and five continued to receive special education or other additional services.
-At NSAU, social/emotional learning is fully integrated into the students' day with a multi-tiered system of support enabling them to focus on academic progress while also enhancing the core social/emotional competencies of self-awareness, self-management, social-awareness, relationship skills, and responsible decision making.
+NSAU served 144 students from 40 districts during the 2023-2024 school year.
+Fifteen students participated in work opportunities to learn job skills within the school and three students participated in dual enrollment classes through North Shore Community College.
+Nine students graduated.
+Four of these students went on to college, one entered the workforce, one took a gap year, and two continued to receive special education or other additional services.
+At NSAU, social/emotional learning is fully integrated into the students' day with a multi-tiered system of support enabling them to focus on academic progress while also enhancing the core social/emotional competencies of self-awareness, self-management, social- awareness, relationship skills, and responsible decision making.